-As a quiz taker moves through Tianna’s quiz, they might notice an image of the Enneagram structure is shown with nine points.
+As a quiz taker moves through Tianna’s quiz, they might notice that the Enneagram structure is showing with nine points.
 This represents the nine types of the Enneagram system.
 It’s a common map that shows how all of the types connect, as seen on The Enneagram Institute’s website.

 If someone taking the quiz has seen the Enneagram structure before, they’ll immediately know they’re in the right place if they want to learn about how it relates to their leadership.

 Instead of giving basic leadership advice, Tianna infuses the nine Enneagram types into—you guessed it—her nine possible quiz results.

 By answering a set of twenty-one questions with two answer options each, quiz takers will discover not only what Enneagram type they are but also how they can use that knowledge in their leadership development.

 Think about how you can infuse pop culture into your quiz topic.
 What themes have been inspiring you lately?
 How could it relate to your quiz topic?
 There are always creative ways to work more pop culture into your quiz.

 Pop culture isn’t just about celebrities or fictional characters.
 You can also include well-known fashion and beauty trends to make your business quiz stand out.

 For Kendra, the subscription box creator and business educator behind the Kendra, INC. brand, it was important to incorporate the top-knot bun trend into her quiz.
 Since she named her business community the Top Knot Tribe, she felt like creating a pop culture quiz around the same theme for her eCommerce shop was the perfect fit.